RESOStandards/reso-certification-help/README.md

 <br />

-Summary Reports for organizations with more than one data provider contain a dropdown at the top of the report for switching between them.
+For organizations with multiple providers, Summary Reports include a dropdown at the top to switch between them.

 <br />